When you are looking at a trust vs. will, they both accomplish similar things but there are substantial differences between them.

 A Charitable Remainder Trust (CRT) or a Charitable Lead Trust (CLT) will help you maximize your tax advantage per charitable dollar.
 A Grantor Retained Annuity Trusts (GRAT), an Intentionally Defective Grantor Trusts (IDGT), or a Unitrust are advanced trusts that remove appreciation of your property from your estate.
 Read more in Advanced Estate Planning.

-When you are looking at a trust vs. will and need help deciding, you can call the Law Offices of Albert Goodwin at (212) 233-1233 and make an appointment to discuss your New York estate planning needs.
+When you are looking at a trust vs. will and need help deciding, you can call us at Law Offices of Albert Goodwin at 718-509-9774 or send us an email at email@example.com.